RadSplat: Radiance Field-Informed Gaussian Splatting for Robust Real-Time Rendering with 900+ FPS: Conclusion

 \section{Conclusion}

-We presented RadSplat, a method combining the strengths of radiance fields and Gaussian Splatting for robust real-time rendering of complex scenes with 900$+$ frames per second.
-We demonstrated that using radiance fields to act as a prior and supervision signal leads to improved results and more stable optimization of point-based 3DGS representations.
-Our novel pruning technique leads to more compact scenes with a significantly smaller point count, whilst improving quality.
+We presented RadSplat, a method combining the strengths of neural fields and point-based representations for robust real-time rendering of complex scenes.
+Using radiance fields as a prior and supervision signal leads to improved results and more stable optimization of point-based 3DGS representations.
+Our novel pruning leads to more compact scenes with a significantly smaller scene size, whilst improving quality.
 Finally, our novel test-time filtering further improves rendering speed without a quality drop.
-We showed that our method achieves state-of-the-art on common benchmarks while rendering up to 3,000$\times$ faster than prior works.
+Our method achieves state-of-the-art on common benchmarks while rendering up to 3,000$\times$ faster than prior works.

-\boldparagraph{Acknowledgements} We would like to thank Georgios Kopanas, Peter Zhizhin, Peter Hedman, and Jon Barron for fruitful discussions and advice, Cengiz Oztireli for reviewing the draft, and Zhiwen Fan and Kevin Wang for sharing additional baseline results.